Happy Teacher Revolution: Create A Community for Teacher Wellness

 Read more about Health Tips for Teachers

 With the push for SEL in the classroom, teachers’ responsibilities have continued to increase outside of academic content.
 While teacher preparation programs are beginning to include the study of stress management and SEL into their coursework, the need for school-based SEL support for educators remains great.
 Much of the content available in SEL lessons for students can be used by adults, and creating an SEL teacher network can make a huge difference in your learning community’s culture.

 “Social and emotional competencies influence everything from teacher-student relationships to classroom management to effective instruction to teacher burnout,” according to Stephanie M. Jones, Suzanne M. Bouffard, and Richard Weissbourd, authors of “Educators’ Social and Emotional Skills Vital to Learning.”
 They note that consistent SEL practice by teachers positively impacts teacher and student relationships and experiences.
 “Like students, educators can benefit from structures and routines that continually remind and guide them in using SEL skills.
 Used in ongoing ways throughout the school day, routines can take the form of structured activities (e.g., techniques for calming down) or specific language (e.g., “I messages” for stating feelings).”

 How to start

 Take a lesson from Happy Teacher Revolution and start your own school-based group, or incorporate social-emotional learning for adults into professional development time.
 “Teachers who have limited emotional regulation skills may have trouble coping with stress and struggle to model effective stress management for students,” the authors say.
-“Teachers with stronger SEL competencies have more positive relationships with students, manage their classrooms more effectively.”
+“Teachers with stronger SEL competencies have more positive relationships with students and manage their classrooms more effectively.”
 And who doesn’t want that?
-Get proactive about self care with your fellow educators.
+Get proactive about self-care with your fellow educators.
 After all, we’re all in this together.